-State and major urban area fusion centers (fusion centers) and emergency operations centers (EOCs) serve distinct, but complementary roles in supporting the country’s homeland security efforts.
-Fusion centers share information across all levels of government to support homeland security partners in preventing, protecting against, and responding to crime and terrorism, while EOCs primarily provide information and support to incident management and response/recovery coordination activities.
-Collaboration between fusion centers and EOCs enables both to carry out their individual missions more efficiently.
+State and major urban area fusion centers (fusion centers) and emergency operations centers (EOCs) serve distinct, but complementary roles in supporting the country’s homeland security efforts; fusion centers empower homeland security partners through the lawful gathering, analysis and sharing of threat-related information, while EOCs primarily provide information and support to incident management and response/recovery coordination activities.

 Emergency Operations Centers

-To provide guidance for coordination between fusion centers and state and local EOCs, the joint Department of Homeland Security (DHS) and Department of Justice (DOJ) Fusion Process Technical Assistance Program published The Comprehensive Preparedness Guide (CPG) 502: Considerations for Fusion Center and Emergency Operations Center Coordination.
-This Guide outlines the roles of fusion centers and state and local EOCs within the fusion process and identifies the planning and coordination considerations each entity should take into account when working together to share information (i.e. via Fusion Liaison Officer programs).
-Collaboration between fusion centers and EOCs enhances their ability to share information and intelligence during an emergency, as well as in a steady state.
+For further guidance on coordination between fusion centers and state and local EOCs, the joint Department of Homeland Security (DHS) and Department of Justice (DOJ) Fusion Process Technical Assistance Program published The Comprehensive Preparedness Guide (CPG) 502: Considerations for Fusion Center and Emergency Operations Center Coordination.